krille-chan/fluffychat/docs/fdroid_repo.md

 # F-Droid Repository

 Our own F-Droid repository contains the Google Services which is not possible in the main F-Droid repository.
+Release candidates are also published on it.

 ## Add Repository to F-Droid